Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 So, is now a good time?

-This is not financial or investment advice because we do not know your personal situation, and you should always do your own research before making any property purchase.
+This is not financial or investment advice, we do not know your personal situation, and every buyer should do their own research before buying property in Medan.

 Is it smart to buy now in Medan, or should I wait as of 2026?